bryonchan/roombaba/README.md

 [Demo](https://roombaba-1cc0c.firebaseapp.com)

 - Use WSAD or the buttons to move the Roombaba around the room
-- Go to Settings to update the dimensions, strting location and locations of dirt
+- Go to Settings to update the dimensions, starting location and locations of dirt

 ## Features
+- Best on Chrome, tested on Android Chrome and iPhone Safari (iPhone 5c)
 - Draggable Dimensions selector
 - WSAD navigation
-- best on Chrome, tested on Android
-- Scales to fit screen

 ## Libraries
 - React